Why Comparison Feels Automatic — A Deeper Look at Why You Can’t Stop

 |

-This article isn’t about quick fixes.
-It’s about understanding why comparison feels built into your system — and what actually needs to shift for it to stop at the root.
+This article explains why that pattern forms, why it keeps returning even when you try to change it, and what actually needs to shift for it to stop at the root.

-You know those moments when you scroll social media and see someone else’s “new life,” or hear a friend share a big milestone, or just walk past someone whose life feels so put-together… and you can’t help but think:
+You know those moments when you scroll social media and see someone else’s “new life,” hear a friend share a big milestone, or simply notice someone whose life seems more put-together—and almost instantly, a thought appears:

 “Am I falling behind?”